MLXProjects/libaroma/README.md

 ### for running (target)

-Linux (both desktop and embedded), QNX
+Linux, Windows (thanks SDL), QNX

 ### target architectures

-Currently ARM, x86/x86_64 and (theoretically) MIPS are supported.
-Other platforms are not tested.
+Currently ARM (v6 onwards), x86 and x86_64 are supported.
+MIPS and other platforms are not tested.

 ### optimizations

 If you target ARM or x86/64, you have the following optional optimizations:

 ARM: you can use NEON (available from ARMv7 onwards) to improve drawing operations

 x86 and x86_64: you can se SSE to emulate NEON and make drawing operations faster